buy naltrexone

 What is Naltrexone?

-Naltrexone has been classically used as an FDA-approved drug since the 1980s in a 50 mg dose for the purpose of helping heroin, tobacco, and opium addicts, by blocking the effect of such drugs.
+Naltrexone has been classically used as an FDA-approved drug since the 1980s in a 50 mg dose for the purpose of helping heroin, tobacco, and opium addicts by blocking the effect of such drugs.
 By blocking opioid receptors, Naltrexone also blocks the reception of the opioid hormones that our brain and adrenal glands produce.

 In 1985, Bernard Bihari, MD, a physician with a clinical practice in New York City, discovered the effects of a much smaller dose of Naltrexone (3 to 4.5 mg once a day) on the body’s immune system.
-Naltrexone, blocking endorphins, sends a false signal to the hypothalamus that “there are no endorphins” and in response, the hypothalamus increases their production.
+Naltrexone, blocking endorphins, sends a false signal to the hypothalamus that “there are no endorphins,” and in response, the hypothalamus increases their production.
 Endorphins are a natural defense of the body against viruses and infections.
 In people with HIV, their quantity was lower than 30% of the standard amount of healthy people.

 Therefore, Bihari then began to experiment with Naltrexone doses, which, on the one hand, would increase the number of endorphins, and on the other, would not block them for a long time.